-Report of the Nineteenth Session of the Committee (WIPO/GRTKF/IC/19/12)
+Report of the Nineteenth Session of the Committee (WIPO/GRTKF/IC/19/12).

 - 3. Pursuant to that decision, and given that some terms contained in the glossaries are related to all three themes, the Secretariat consolidated the three glossaries into one, and updated some of the definitions included therein, taking into account instruments and other materials that had come into existence after the publication of the previous, individual versions of the glossaries.
 In that respect, new terms were added and defined, while other terms were eliminated for the sake of conciseness.
 Some definitions were redrafted. - 4.
 The updated, consolidated glossary was made available as an information document for the Twentieth, Twenty-First and Twenty-Second Sessions of the IGC, held from February 14 to 22, 2012, from April 16 to 20, 2012, and from July 9 to 13, 2012, respectively, as documents WIPO/GRTKF/IC/20/INF/13, WIPO/GRTKF/IC/21/INF/8, WIPO/GRTKF/IC/22/INF/8, respectively.
-The same version of the glossary with some minor changes and updates is contained in the Annex to the present document.
-For example, this version of the glossary no longer contains any references to the texts being negotiated in the IGC, to prevent the glossary becoming outdated after each IGC session. - 5.
+The revised version of the glossary has been made available as information document for the Twenty-Third Session of the IGC, which will take place from February 4 to 8, 2013.
+That version no longer contains any references to the texts being negotiated in the IGC, to prevent the glossary becoming outdated after each IGC session.
+The same version of the glossary is contained in the Annex to the present document. - 5.
 The glossary draws, as far as possible, from previous glossaries of the IGC and from existing United Nations and other international instruments.
 The document also takes into account definitions and glossaries which can be found in national and regional laws and draft laws, multilateral instruments, other organizations and processes and in dictionaries.
 Further, definitions are based on working documents of the IGC, other WIPO documents and documents of other work programs of WIPO.
 That said, the proposed definitions are not exhaustive.
 Other terms may also be relevant to intellectual property and genetic resources, traditional knowledge, and traditional cultural expressions and the terms selected may also be defined in other ways. - 6.
 The selection of key terms is based on the terms used most frequently in the draft articles and other related documents.
 The selection and proposed definitions contained in the Annex are without prejudice to any other glossary or definitions of key terms contained in previous documents of this IGC or in any other international, regional or national instrument or fora.
 The selection and proposed definitions of key terms are not intended to suggest that the selection of terms or their proposed definitions are necessarily agreed upon by participants in the IGC.
-This is an information document and the IGC is not requested to endorse or adopt either the selection of terms or their proposed definitions. - 7.
-The IGC is invited to take note of this document and the Annex to it.
+This is an information document and the IGC is not requested to endorse or adopt either the selection of terms or their proposed definitions.

+7. The IGC is invited to take note of this document and the Annex to it.